-The Public Health Informatics Program within the Health Information and Strategic Planning Division is responsible for the enterprise collaboration of public health informatics across the California Department of Public Health (CDPH).
+The Public Health Informatics Program within the Center for Health Statistics and Informatics is responsible for the enterprise collaboration of public health informatics across the California Department of Public Health (CDPH).
 The Public Health Informatics Program establishes an interdisciplinary environment that supports innovative research into information strategies and technologies to improve the health of the public in California.

 PHIP supports communication and planning efforts with public health programs and related stakeholders in preparation of wide-scale implementations of Electronic Health Record (EHR) and Health Information Exchange (HIE) technology in California driven by federal stimulus funding and associated grant opportunities for Health IT initiatives.